mui/material-ui/docs/src/pages/customization/css-in-js.md

 ### `withStyles(styles, [options]) => higher-order component`

 Link a style sheet with a component.
-It does not modify the component passed to it; instead, it returns a new component, with a `classes` property.
+It does not modify the component passed to it; instead, it returns a new component with a `classes` property.
 This `classes` object contains the name of the class names injected in the DOM.

 Some implementation details that might be interesting to being aware of: